 - flexibility, respect and integrity

 The Caresam network was established in 2010 (also the name of the sub-project 1, see down below) is coordinated and led by the department of Social Work at Malmö University.
 By providing a knowledge platform and network cooperation, Caresam wants to stimulate the development of knowledge about elder issues both regionally and globally.
-Through training, consulting, and research, Caresam can support both, public, private, and non-profit organizatios in skills regarding the elderly.
+Through training, advisory and research, Caresam can support both, public, private, and non-profit organizatios in skills regarding the elderly.
 Within the network, researchers and practitioners work closely together.
 At present, universities in Denmark, Poland, Lithuania collaborate with Malmo University (Mau) together with stakeholders and associates from the field of practice.

 During 2011-2013 sub-project 1 (Caresam) the network was funded by the European Union Interreg and main actors consisted of Roskilde University, Skåne Association of Municipalities, Metropol University College and Malmö University.
 The target groups CareSame addressed consisted mainly of employees elderly care programs, policy makers, stake holder organizations as well as user organizations.
 The network’s sub-project 1 included four seminars focusing on the future of elderly care and exhange of knowledge.
 This series of seminars aimed to capture current issues, which made an output for Caresam as it defined three areas or themes: a) innovation in elderly care b) the future of older age education and learning c) Competence in practice with an emphasis on dementia.
 During 2014 – 2015, project 1 aims to highlight old-age issues which insipires, initiiates, and introduces of the program CareSam.
 The film has been produced in different nursing home environments on the Danish and Swedish side, where employees of the Danish and Swedish municipalities are involved.
 In addition, an anthology and research articles have been produced in the network.
 Caresam has gained continued interest among stakeholders and the surrounding community, and continuous information about the project has been channeled through both internal and external information of the respective partners.
 The project has clearly contributed to closer collaboration and dialogue between employees in the Øresund Region.
 The meeting between different nationalities, practitioners, researchers and policy makers have been very rewarding rewarding due to different perspectives and experiences.
 Furthermore, the Caresam project has given general knowledge and support to share performance of health and social care courses for undergraduate as well as employee training in Sweden and Denmark.